mxcl/PromiseKit/Documentation/Troubleshooting.md

 Sadly, Swift often gives misleading diagnostic messages for compile errors with PromiseKit.

+## Fulfilling a `Void` promise with Swift 4

+With Swift 4, fulfill a Void promise with `fulfill(())`.
+Yes this is weird.
+Yes we’d also like swift-core to fix it.
+Please open or +1 a bug at https://bugs.swift.org.

 ## Compile Errors

 ### Cannot convert return expression of type … to return type AnyPromise